Harvey Schroeder

 Harvey Wilfred Schroeder (born June 16, 1933) is a former businessman and political figure in British Columbia.
 He represented Chilliwack in the Legislative Assembly of British Columbia from 1972 to 1986 as a Social Credit member.

 He worked as an accountant for Canada Packers, later opening his own business in Chilliwack.

 In 1973, he ran for the leadership of the Social Credit party.
-Schroeder was speaker for the British Columbia assembly from 1979 to 1982.
+After serving as deputy speaker for the British Columbia assembly from 1976 to 1978, Schroeder was speaker for the British Columbia assembly from 1978 to 1982.
 Schroeder resigned as speaker in August 1982 and subsequently served in the provincial cabinet as Minister of Agriculture.